Tomb of the Leopards: Musician Scene

+Symbolism

 The man on the far-right couch holds up an egg, symbol of regeneration, and other banqueters hold wreaths.
 The scene is usually taken to represent the deceased's funerary banquet, or a family meal that would be held on the anniversary of his death.
 It is presented as a celebration of life, while Etruscan banquet scenes in earlier tombs have a more somber character.
 The scene appears to take place outdoors, within slender trees and vegetation, perhaps under a canopy.

 Although the figures are distinctly Etruscan, the artist of the central banquet draws on trends in Greek art and marks a transition from Archaic to Early Classical style in Etruscan art.
 The processions on the left and right are more markedly Archaic and were executed by different artists.

 Historical Discussion

 The tomb was discovered in 1875.
 In the 1920s, D. H. Lawrence described the painting in his travel essays Sketches of Etruscan Places:

 The walls of this little tomb are a dance of real delight.
 The room seems inhabited still by Etruscans of the sixth century before Christ, a vivid, life-accepting people, who must have lived with real fullness.
 On come the dancers and the music-players, moving in a broad frieze towards the front wall of the tomb, the wall facing us as we enter from the dark stairs, and where the banquet is going on in all its glory. … So that all is color, and we do not seem to be underground at all, but in some gay chamber of the past.